Hazelfire/thesis/index.md

 solutions have been suggested for this.

 A common issue that came up with Coq was the inability to use mathematical notation.
-Notational issues are problematic in ITPs.
-One one hand, thereom provers such as Isabelle and Agda allow using mathematical notation in their theorems.
+Notation issues are problematic in ITPs.
+One one hand, theorem provers such as Isabelle and Agda allow using mathematical notation in their theorems.
 This helps the user understand the theorem in a terse syntax.
 On the other hand, mathematical notation can often be ambiguous and difficult to type.
 Isabelle allows using LaTeX style commands such as\
-rightarrow to render math notation, whereas Agda allows unicode in source files.
+rightarrow to render math notation, whereas Agda allows Unicode in source files.
 In order to avoid ambiguity, Coq has no support for math notation, and in response to this, Matita has LaTeX style mathematical notation [@asperti_user_2007; @zacchiroli_user_2007].
 This issue came up